fenghaitao/spec-kit/templates/spec-template.md

    → If no clear user flow: ERROR "Cannot determine user scenarios"
 5. Generate Functional Requirements
    → Each requirement must be testable
-   → Mark ambiguous requirements
+   → Mark ambiguous requirements with [NEEDS CLARIFICATION: ...]
 6. Identify Key Entities (if data involved)
 7. Run Review Checklist and Update Status
-   → Search entire spec for [NEEDS CLARIFICATION: markers → If found: WARN "Spec has uncertainties", keep box unchecked → If NOT found: Mark [x] "No [NEEDS CLARIFICATION] markers remain" → Check for implementation details
+   → Search entire spec for [NEEDS CLARIFICATION] markers → If found: WARN "Spec has uncertainties - this is EXPECTED for Draft status", keep "No [NEEDS CLARIFICATION] markers remain" box UNCHECKED
-   → If found: ERROR "Remove tech details"
-   → If NOT found: Mark [x] other checklist items as appropriate
+   → If NOT found: Mark [x] "No [NEEDS CLARIFICATION] markers remain" → For objective items (no implementation details, mandatory sections completed): Mark [x] if passing → For subjective items (testable requirements, measurable criteria): Leave unchecked for human review
-8. Return: SUCCESS (spec ready for planning) with all checklist items marked
+8. Return: SUCCESS (spec ready for planning) with all applicable checklist items marked
 ```

 ---